 11. Limitation of Liability.
 Shipper agrees that any and all claims, demands and causes of action that it may bring against ANR shall be limited to the assets of the SupplyLink Project.
 Execution of this Agreement does not bind or require any affiliate of ANR to undertake any obligation in connection with this Agreement.
-Accordingly, Shipper hereby waives its rights to proceed against any affiliate of ANR.
+Accordingly, Shipper hereby waives its rights to proceed against any affiliate of ANR with respect to any claims arising under this Agreement.
 Shipper and ANR further agree that neither Party shall be liable to the other Party for incidental, consequential or indirect damages under this Agreement, whether arising in contract, tort or otherwise.

 12. No Third Person Beneficiary.
 This Agreement shall not create any rights in third parties, and no provision hereof shall be construed as creating any obligations for the benefit of, or rights in favor of, any person or entity other than ANR and Shipper.

 13. Governing Law.
-THE CONSTRUCTION, INTERPRETATION, AND ENFORCEMENT OF THIS AGREEMENT SHALL BE GOVERNED BY THE LAWS OF THE STATE OF DELAWARE, EXCLUDING ANY CONFLICT OF LAW OR RULE, WHICH WOULD REFER ANY MATTER TO THE LAWS OF A JURISDICTION OTHER THAN THE STATE OF DELAWARE.
+THE CONSTRUCTION, INTERPRETATION, AND ENFORCEMENT OF THIS AGREEMENT SHALL BE GOVERNED BY THE LAWS OF THE STATE OF TEXAS, EXCLUDING ANY CONFLICT OF LAW OR RULE, WHICH WOULD REFER ANY MATTER TO THE LAWS OF A JURISDICTION OTHER THAN THE STATE OF TEXAS.

 14. Multiple Counterparts.
 This Agreement may be executed by the Parties in any number of counterparts, each of which shall be deemed an original instrument, but all of which shall constitute but one and the same agreement.